Skip to main content

 Before applying

-You must report all the repairs to your landlord and give them a chance to fix the problem.
+You must report any repair problems to your landlord and give them a chance to fix the problem.

 Applying